-A fascinating case study within which the specialist skills of Thames Laboratories were tested to the fullest.
-A number of our surveyors were shipped off to the Antarctic to fulfil much needed surveys of a key historical site in South Georgia.
+This is a fascinating case study within which the specialist skills of Thames Laboratories were tested to the fullest.
+A number of our surveyors were shipped off to the Antarctic to fulfil much-needed surveys of a key historical site in South Georgia.

 Grytviken Whaling Station is a remote former whaling station on the island of South Georgia which is famous as the starting point for the Falkland Islands conflict.
 South Georgia sits between the Falkland Islands and the tip of the Antarctic Peninsula in Sub Antarctica.
 The island is a unique environment only accessed via ship with the voyage for the Falklands Islands to South Georgia taking several days.